brainandforce/CliffordNumbers.jl/docs/src/operations.md

 basis blade.
 This is implemented with methods for `Base.reverse` and `Base.:~`.

 !!! note "Syntax changes"
-    In the future, `Base.:~` will no longer be used for this operation; instead `Base.adjoint` will be overloaded, providing `'` as a syntax for the reverse.
+    `Base.:~` for the reverse is deprecated and will be removed. `Base.adjoint` provides `'` as a syntax for the reverse, and is the preferred method for performing the reverse.

 This is the most commonly used automorphism, and in a sense can be thought of as equivalent to complex conjugation.
 When working with even elements of the algebras of 2D or 3D space, this